-2.03.3 Election By Employees To Decline Compensatory Time.
+2.03.4 Election by Employees to Decline Compensatory Time.

-- 2.03.3.1 Administrative Employees: On or before January 1st of each year, the Board of Commissioners shall provide to all non-exempt administrative employees a Notice of Overtime Compensation (hereinafter the "Notice").
+2.03.4.1 Administrative Employees: On or before January 1st of each year, the Board of Commissioners shall provide to all non-exempt administrative employees a Notice of Overtime Compensation (hereinafter the "Notice").
 The Notice shall advise eligible employees that compensatory time will be provided for all authorized overtime in lieu of paid overtime.
-The Notice shall further advise eligible employees that their consent to receive compensatory time in lieu of paid overtime will be assumed, as a condition of employment, unless written notice of objection is received by the Board of Commissioners.
+The Notice shall further advise eligible employees that their consent to receive compensatory time in lieu of paid overtime will be assumed, as a condition of employment, unless the employee provides written notice to the contrary to the Board of Commissioners.
+This Notice is Form A-4 in the Appendix.

+2.03.4.2 Police Officers: No election to decline compensatory time is necessary for Police Officers because the Sheriff does not award compensatory time.

-- 2.03.3.2 Police Officers: On or before January 1st of each year, the Sheriff shall provide to all non-exempt police officers a Notice of Overtime Compensation (hereinafter the "Notice").
-The Notice shall advise eligible police officers that compensatory time will be provided for all authorized overtime in lieu of paid overtime.
-The Notice shall further advise eligible police officers who consent to receive compensatory time in lieu of paid overtime will be assumed, as a condition of employment, unless written notice of objection is received by the Sheriff.
+2.03.4.3 Central Communications Center Employees: On or before January 1st of each year, the Director of the Central Communications Center will provide to all non-exempt employees a Notice of Overtime Compensation (hereinafter the "Notice").
+The Notice will advise eligible non-exempt employees that compensatory time will be provided in lieu of paid overtime.
+The Notice will further advise these employees that their consent to receive compensatory time in lieu of paid overtime will be assumed, as a condition of employment, unless the employee provides written notice to the contrary is delivered to the Director.
+This Notice is Form A-4 in the Appendix.

-- 2.03.4 Hours Counting Toward Overtime and Compensatory Time: For purposes of a determination of the number of hours worked when calculating eligibility for overtime or compensatory time, the following hours count as "hours worked:"
+2.03.5 Hours Counting Toward Overtime and Compensatory Time: For purposes of a determination of the number of hours worked when calculating eligibility for overtime or compensatory time, the following hours count as "hours worked:"

-- 1. hours worked;
+- 1. hours worked:

-- 2. vacation leave:
+- 2. vacation leave;

-- 3. sick leave;
+- 3. sick leave:

 - 4. bereavement leave;

 - 5. jury duty leave;

 - 6. holiday leave; and,

 - 7. paid-time-off (beginning January 1, 2017).